cartrawler/cartrawler.github.io/docs/ios/standalone/implementationSteps.md

 ```java
 context.pinnedVehicleID = "1892038" // Vehicle RefID
 ```
+<small>Click <a href="/docs/ios/standalone/property-descriptions#initialising-ctcontext-for-the-standalone-flow-with-deep-linking">here</a> for an in depth explanation of the relevant CTContext properties</small>

 <br/>
 ### Start Standalone Flow on the Vehicle List <b>via Recent Search</b> (bypass the landing and search screens)